Timed tuplix calculus and the Wesseling and van den Bergh equation: Financial Product Behaviours

+We see that the interest rate $v$ for which the equation $\iencap{\set{\iact}}{v}(\pabstr{A}(t)) = \emptx$ holds must meet the condition that $v > -1$ and the condition that $v$ is the unique interest rate meeting the first condition for which the equation holds.
+These conditions are healthiness conditions: if they are not met, we have to do with an implausible financial product behaviour.
+Instead of a uniqueness condition on $v$, we could have a condition on $t$ based on Descartes' rule of signs or one of its relatives (see e.g.~\cite{Mes82a}).
+Thus, we would have replaced the uniqueness condition on $v$ by a condition that is sufficient but not necessary for the uniqueness of $v$.
+That is, we would have a less general definition.

+Each closed term of sort $\Tuplix$ represents a financial behaviour, but not each closed term of sort $\Tuplix$ represents a financial product behaviour.
+A financial product behaviour can be seen as a financial behaviour for which a financial product can be devised that involves the behaviour.
+However, a financial product behaviour may also have one or more origins different from a financial product.
+For example, viewed apart, the financial behaviour that is part of a trading behaviour is often a financial product behaviour as well.

+The definition of a financial product behaviour given above agrees with the viewpoint that a financial product entails an agreement under which a party gives one or more fixed amounts of money to another party, each of them at a fixed date, with the understanding that the former party will get back one or more fixed amounts of money, each of them at a fixed date (freely cited [2] from~\cite{Fei07a}).

+Consider a loan of \euro1,000 for which the borrower has to pay back \euro2,000 after two years.
+The financial behaviour involved in this loan is a financial product behaviour according to the definition given above only if the equation \smash{$-1000 + \frac{2000}{(1 + v)^2} = 0$} has a unique solution greater than $-1$.
+This equation has a unique solution greater than~$-1$ in the signed meadow of real numbers, to wit $\surd2 - 1$, but no solution in the signed meadow of rational numbers.
+This example shows that there are genuine financial products that involve financial behaviours which would not be financial product behaviours according to the definition given above if interest rates would be restricted to rational numbers.
+Another matter is that in reality financial institution cannot help but approximate interest rates like $\surd2 - 1$ with some finite accuracy.

-Let $p$ be a closed term of sort $\Quantity$ and $t$ be a closed term of sort $\Tuplix$.
-Suppose that $p$ represents the actual interest rate of a pure financial product and $t$ represents the behaviour of that pure financial product.
-If that pure financial product is a financial product of credit type, then usually $\icap{p}(t) = 0$.
-However, if that pure financial product is a financial product of savings type, then $\icap{p}(t) > 0$.
+Let $p$ be a closed term of sort $\Quantity$ and $t$ be a closed term of sort $\Tuplix$ such that $\iencap{\set{\iact}}{p}(\pabstr{A}(t)) = \emptx$.
+Then $t$ represents a financial product behaviour and $p$ represents the effective interest rate of the underlying financial product.
+If that financial product is a financial product of credit type, then $\icap{p}(t) = 0$.
+However, if that financial product is a financial product of savings type, then $\icap{p}(t) > 0$.